Lead-Safe Wisconsin: Sources of Lead

 More resources:

-Are you a child care provider?
+Are you a licensed child care provider?
 We currently offer free lead-in-water testing and plumbing remediation for licensed child care and Head Start facilities.

 Learn more on the Lead-in-Water Testing and Remediation Initiative webpage.